Skip to content

 TL;DR

-This paper proposes FluxMem, a training-free streaming video understanding framework that employs a three-tier hierarchical memory design (short-term / medium-term / long-term) and two adaptive token compression modules — TAS for temporal redundancy removal and SDC for spatial redundancy reduction.
-FluxMem achieves new state-of-the-art results on StreamingBench and OVO-Bench while discarding 60–70% of visual tokens.
+FluxMem is a training-free streaming video understanding framework that utilizes a hierarchical memory design (Short/Medium/Long-term) and two adaptive token compression modules (TAS for temporal redundancy + SDC for spatial redundancy).
+It achieves new SOTA on StreamingBench and OVO-Bench while discarding 60-70% of visual tokens.

 Background & Motivation

-Multimodal large language models have demonstrated strong performance in offline video understanding.
-However, real-world applications such as robotic manipulation, autonomous driving, and smart glasses require real-time processing of continuous video streams.
-The core challenge in streaming video understanding is how to effectively retain long-term temporal context within limited computational and memory budgets, and to causally generate responses upon query arrival.
+Multimodal Large Models (MLLMs) excel in offline video understanding, but real-world applications (robotic manipulation, autonomous driving, smart glasses) require real-time processing of continuous video streams.
+The core challenge in streaming video understanding is effectively remembering long-term temporal context within limited compute/memory budgets and generating responses causally when queries arrive.

 Limitations of Prior Work:

-KV cache management (ReKV, LiveVLM): Deduplication is performed only during the LLM prefill stage, by which point the visual encoder has already incurred substantial computational cost.
+KV cache management (ReKV, LiveVLM): Deduplication occurs only during the LLM prefill stage, after significant computation has already been consumed by visual encoding.

-Query-guided filtering (TimeChat-Online): Visual content selection depends on textual queries; however, in streaming scenarios queries may arrive after the video frames, precluding early filtering.
+Query-guided filtering (TimeChat-Online): Relies on text queries to select visual content.
+However, in streaming scenarios, queries may arrive after the video content, preventing pre-filtering.

-Fixed compression strategies: Existing token compression methods apply uniform pruning or merging strategies across all frames, ignoring temporal dependency in memory — recent frames require high-resolution detail for current inference, whereas distant frames can be compressed more aggressively.
+Fixed compression strategies: Existing token compression methods apply uniform cropping/merged strategies to all frames, ignoring temporal dependency—recent frames require high-resolution detail for immediate inference, while distant frames can be compressed more aggressively.

-Core Idea: Inspired by the decay characteristics of human memory, the paper designs a hierarchical memory system (short / medium / long term) in which recent memory is preserved intact while distant memory is progressively compressed.
-Compression thresholds are determined adaptively via Otsu's method rather than manual tuning.
+Core Idea: Mimic the decay characteristics of human memory by designing hierarchical memory (Short/Medium/Long-term), where recent memories remain intact and distant memories are progressively compressed.
+Compression thresholds are determined adaptively using Otsu's method rather than manual tuning.

 Method